-uCertify offers Certified Ethical Hacker Version 9 performance-based labs for EC-Council Certified Ethical Hacker certification.
+uCertify offers Certified Ethical Hacker Version 9 course and performance-based lab for EC-CouncilCertified Ethical Hacker certification.
 The 68+ performance-based labs simulate real-world, hardware, software & command line interface environments and can be mapped to any textbook, course & training.
 The labs cover all the objectives of CEH V9 312-50 exam and provide knowledge about the exam topics such as ethical hacking, technical foundations of hacking, footprinting, and scanning, malware threats, sniffers, session hijacking, and much more.
-The labs also provide you with the tools and techniques used by hackers to break into an organization.
+The CEH V9 312-50 cert labs also provide you with the tools and techniques used by hackers to break into an organization.
 This will help you in understanding the hacker’s mindset and protect your organization.

-The labs offer hands-on expertise in the areas such as:
+The 312-50 labs offer hands-on expertise in the areas such as:

-- IDs, Firewalls, and Honeypots
+IDs, Firewalls, and Honeypots

-- Cloud Computing and Botnets
+Cloud Computing and Botnets

-- Enumeration and System Hacking
+Enumeration and System Hacking

-- Cryptographic Attacks, and Defenses
+Cryptographic Attacks, and Defenses

-- Physical Security and Social Engineering
+Physical Security and Social Engineering

 Sniffers, Session Hijacking, and Denial of Services

 Wireless Technologies, Mobile Security, and Attacks

-- Web Server Hacking, Web Applications, and Database Attacks
+Web Server Hacking, Web Applications, and Database Attacks

-The Certified Ethical Hacker certification exam boost the application knowledge of auditors, security professionals, security officers, site administrators, and so on.
-CEH training program demonstrates mastery of common exploits, vulnerabilities using hacker techniques and tools and represents detailed contributions from security experts, academicians, industry practitioners and the security community.
+The EC-Council Certified Ethical Hacker certification exam boost the application knowledge of auditors, security professionals, security officers, site administrators, and so on.
+CEH V9 312-50 training program demonstrates mastery of common exploits, vulnerabilities using hacker techniques and tools and represents detailed contributions from security experts, academicians, industry practitioners and the security community.

 Recent cyber-attacks like ransomware and other cybersecurity threats forced various organizations to look for certified ethical hackers to penetrate networks and computer systems so that they find and fix security vulnerabilities.
 A white hat hacker, or ethical hacker, uses penetration testing techniques to test an organization’s IT security.
 IT security staff then uses the results of such penetration tests to remediate vulnerabilities, strengthen security and lower an organization’s risk factors.

 EC-Council CEH (Certified Ethical Hacker) Certification helps you in recognizing vulnerabilities and weaknesses within an organization or business’ network.
 The only difference is that instead of exploiting these security gaps, you will use the knowledge to safeguard an organization or business network and patch if there are any potential exposures.
 CEH certification program authenticates skills and knowledge of professional in 18 domains.

 Denial of Service

 Hacking Web servers

 Hacking Mobile Platforms

-- Hacking Web Applications
+Hacking Web Applications

-- Hacking Wireless Networks
+Hacking Wireless Networks

-- Introduction to Ethical Hacking
+Introduction to Ethical Hacking

-- Footprinting and Reconnaissance
+Footprinting and Reconnaissance

 Evading IDS, Firewalls, and Honeypots

 The certification offers an average annual salary of USD 89,000 and career prospects like:

 Security Engineer – Ethical Hacking

 Want to become a Certified Ethical Hacker?
-Try uCertify CEH-v9 course and labs.
-The course covers the complete exam topics efficiently and provides you the necessary skills and knowledge.
+Try uCertifyCEH-v9 course and labs.
+The course covers the complete exam topics efficiently and provides you with the necessary skills and knowledge.
 The course contains performance-based labs that simulate real-world, hardware, software & command line interface environments and can be mapped to any textbook, course & training.
 So, enroll in the course for the best results and boost up your career prospects with us.